TereseSong/blog/README.md

 # blog
-This is my first Django exercise
+This is my first Django exercise—— a blog